kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 We will introduce a new declarative API called EvictionRequest, whose purpose is to coordinate the eviction of a pod from a node.
-It creates a contract between the eviction requester, the pod, and the interceptor (described later).
+It creates a contract between the eviction requester, the pod, and the responder (described later).
 The contract is enforced by the eviction request controller, the API type and validation.

-Pods will carry a new field `.spec.evictionResponders`, which specifies a list of interceptors involved in their lifecycle.
+Pods will carry a new field `.spec.evictionResponders`, which specifies a list of responders involved in their lifecycle.
 This would allow multiple actors to take an action before the pod is terminated.
-Only one interceptor may progress with the eviction at a time.
-The interceptor with the index 0 is executed first.
-If there is no interceptor, or the last interceptor has finished without terminating the pod, the eviction request controller will attempt to evict the pod using the existing API-initiated eviction.
+Only one responder may progress with the eviction at a time.
+The responder with the index 0 is executed first.
+If there is no responder, or the last responder has finished without terminating the pod, the imperative eviction responder controller will attempt to evict the pod using the existing API-initiated eviction.

 Multiple requesters can request the eviction of the same pod, and optionally withdraw their request